 We know that the current times are extremely stressful and many of us are suffering with heightened anxiety and fear.
-On top of this, you are grieving and trying to live a new life of loss which will no doubt make the current challenging times feel even more intense.
+On top of this, you are grieving and trying to live life after loss which will no doubt make the current challenging times feel even more intense.
 It is understandable that you may feel overwhelmed and be feeling less able to cope.

 We want to reach out remind you that we are still here, even if it is in a less physical sense, and are determined to work through this dreadful situation in whatever ways we can and to be available to offer support where it is needed.

-Below we will provide further information about the other online support we have set up for you.
+Below we will provide further information about what support there is currently availabe to you.

-Alternative measures including Facetime, telephone and email contact are available as well as online contact and if you would like to receive support through these means, please email us: firstname.lastname@example.org or text message our mobile contact number: 07542 527888.
+Due to GDPR restrictions, we can only contact you in these ways with your express permission.
+If you would like to receive support through these means, please email us: firstname.lastname@example.org or text message our mobile contact number: 07542 527888.